rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/nocode-speech.md

 ### Voice Assistant was created but does not respond to commands

-1. Check led lights on the Ear SOM.
+Check led lights on the Ear SOM.
    * 3 bright blue lights indicate that voice assistant is ready and waiting for the keyword
    * no lights when devkit is powered indicate that devkit completed initialization and needs to be configured
    * any combination of green lights indicates that Ear SOM did not complete initialization

+### Voice Assistant does not respond to a custom keyword created in Speech Studio

+This might happen if speech module is out of date.
+Follow these steps to update the speech module to the latest version.
+* Complete [OOBE](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/oobe.md) (you can skip the step about wifi configuration if device will be connected to the same network).

 ### Documentation links are not working

-1. Make sure that the onboarding process for your organization is completed.
+Make sure that the onboarding process for your organization is completed.
    * Contact your lead PM to find the latest status.
    * Request onboarding to the private preview documentation.